• Skip to primary navigation

 cabbage, potatoes and carrots in a large pot with broth

-10. Cover the pot again and let the vegetables cook with the meat at a gentle simmer for 25-35 minutes until potatoes and carrots are cooked through.
+10. Cover and let cook at a gentle simmer until potatoes and carrots are cooked.

-11. Remove the meat and let it rest for 15 minutes before slicing.
-While the meat rests, use salt and pepper to season the vegetables and cooking liquid.
-Remove the vegetables from the pot and add it to the serving plate.
-Save some of the cooking liquid to serve with the meal if you’d like.
+11. Remove the meat and let it rest before slicing.
+Season the vegetables and cooking liquid then remove from the pot.
+Save some of the cooking liquid to serve alongside.

-12. Slice the corned beef against the grain, at a 90° angle to how the lines in the meat run naturally.
+12. Slice the corned beef against the grain, at a 90° angle.

-13. Plate corned beef in the center of the cooked vegetables.
-Serve with Dijon mustard, stone ground mustard, or cream style horseradish sauce and the cooking broth.
+13. Plate corned beef and veggies and serve with Dijon mustard, stone ground mustard, or cream style horseradish sauce and the cooking broth.

 Hands setting down a platter of corned beef, cabbage, potatoes and carrots